 About 40 staff members at Arizona State University have the words Instructional Design or Instructional Designer in their job title.
 Even though there are a lot of them about (and some have been at ASU for quite a long time), for many of us, the full range of what Instructional Designers do may be unknown.
 We asked a large group of ASU Instructional Designers and Technologists to tell us about the work they do and here is what we discovered.

-We think about things.
 We brainstorm.
 We experiment.
 We look for new and better all the time.
 We think about human psychology.
 We think about aesthetics, design, user experience, flow, look/feel.
 We think about the different senses and how they come into play.

 Data-based decision making is part of what we do.

 Look!
 Up in the sky!
 It’s a media producer!
 It’s a collaboration expert!
 It’s an ID!
+We do great things!

 We bring a systematic approach to constructing learning experiences that includes analysis of the audience, environment, objectives, content, technologies, etc. Planning maps, guides, templates, process docs, outlines, storyboards, are all part of the way we approach projects.